vokseverk/Vokseverk.VersionNumber/README.md

 installing a new build.
 Existing data-types keep their data as long as their alias and/or storage type isn't changed.

-To update the version number, increment the `packageVersion` entity in the `src/package.ent` file.
+To update the version number of the package files, increment the `packageVersion` entity in the `src/package.ent` file.